 What a bunch of fluff.
 It’s this kind of fruit fanaticism that gives eating healthy and organic farming a bad name.
 But, come to find out, he’s correct.
 Without the wasps, there are no figs. According to a reliable source, most fruits and vegetables contain insects.
 Even tomatoes contain trace amounts of fruit fly eggs–it’s just the natural order of things.

 Hey, I’ve been eating figs all my life, and I don’t plan on stopping now.
 Besides, I plan to use these figs in a dish that will take the sting right out of it.

 If you’ve spent any time at my Acadiana Table, you should know by now that if there is a quick and easy way to arrive at a sweet treat, I will find it.
 With that in mind, here is a downright simple dessert that is also one of the most spectacular.
-I happened upon this combination during a Saturday morning of discovery at my two favorite Acadiana farmer’s markets.
+I call it Figs and Fluff, and I happened upon this combination during a Saturday morning of discovery at my two favorite Acadiana farmer’s markets.